Ongoing

 Topics: Acting, writing

 On March 10, 2023, I performed Ahead of Their Time: Inspiring Women of Literature.
 This dramatic reading, which I created for ReachArts’ International Women’s Day Festival in Swampscott, Mass., brings to life some of classic literature’s favorite leading ladies and several historical women who wrote brilliantly in defense of their gender.
-Access the two-part audio version at ReachArts (scroll down for the podcast).
+Hear a two-part audio version from the former ReachArts podcast, below.

 Space-race shadow puppetry performance: January